 Operated wholly by volunteers since it opened in June 1996 Ravenshoe Visitor Centre is proud to serve the community of Ravenshoe, Queensland, "Centre of the Universe" the friendly town located at the top of the Atherton Tableland.
-Located 920 metres above sea level the township is surrounded by World Heritage listed rainforest and is the highest point of the Misty Mountains Trails (Walking Tracks).
+Located 920 metres above sea level the township is surrounded by World Heritage listed rainforest and is the highest point of the Misty Mountains Wilderness Tracks (Walking Tracks).
 Also known as the Cairns Highlands this area boasts wildlife, birds and attractions found no where else in Tropical North Queensland.

 Added to the centre in 2002 the Nganyaji Interpretive Centre, which explains many aspects of the culture of the local indigenous people the Jirrbal.
 The museum is open seven days a week and entry is free.

 August 9th 2014 saw the opening of Ravenshoe Heritage Gallery the Gallery is also open seven days a week and entry is free, donations are accepted.
 It is planned to rotate the photographic exhibition in March - April each year.
 The current exhibiton features the early days of the Timber Industry.